mavlink/MAVSDK-docs/en/examples/takeoff_and_land.md

         return 1;
     }

+    // We don't need to specify the UUID if it's only one system anyway.
+    // If there were multiple, we could specify it with:
+    // dc.system(uint64_t uuid);
+    System &system = dc.system();

     std::cout << "Waiting to discover system..." << std::endl;
     dc.register_on_discover([&discovered_system](uint64_t uuid) {
         std::cout << "Discovered system with UUID: " << uuid << std::endl;